David Peralta Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.68 team ERA ranks last across all MLB pitching staffs.
+- The Rockies have a 5.69 team ERA that ranks last among all MLB pitching staffs.

-- Rockies pitchers combine to allow 223 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to surrender 225 total home runs at a rate of 1.4 per game (second-most in the league).

-- Davis (0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched) gets the start for the Rockies, his sixth of the season.

-- His most recent time out was on Friday against the Chicago Cubs, when the right-hander threw five innings, surrendering three earned runs while allowing four hits.
+- In his most recent appearance on Saturday, the right-hander tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

-- In seven games this season, the 26-year-old has amassed an 8.77 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .330 to his opponents.
+- The 29-year-old has a 7.01 ERA and 6.6 strikeouts per nine innings across 28 games this season, while allowing a batting average of .320 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.